JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Magnetic_Sensitivity.md

 >
 > We are handicapped for words adequately to designate these seven adjutant mindspirits.
 They are ministers of the lower levels of experiential mind, and they may be described, in the order of evolutionary attainment, as follows:
 >
 > 1\.
-The spirit of intuition-quick perception, the primitive physical and inherent reflex instincts, the directional and other self-preservative endowments of all mind creations; the only one of the adjutants to function so largely in the lower orders of animal life and the only one to make extensive functional contact with the nonteachable levels of mechanical mind.
-[UB 36:5.2,5](/en/The_Urantia_Book/36#p5_2)
+The spirit of intuition-quick perception, the primitive physical and inherent reflex instincts, the directional and other self-preservative endowments of all mind creations; the only one of the adjutants to function so largely in the lower orders of animal life and the only one to make extensive functional contact with the nonteachable levels of mechanical mind. <a id="a214_371"></a>[UB 36:5.2,5](/en/The_Urantia_Book/36#p5_2)

 ### Additional Resources